humphreyska/Working-Calculator/README.md

 # Working-Calculator

 This program implements a calculator which takes in positive and negative doubles and operands and then evaluates and displays the result.

-The operators supported by the calculator are:
+## The operators supported by the calculator are:
-- for addition use ' + '
+- for addition ' + '
-- for subtraction
+- for subtraction ' - '
-* for multiplication (note this is not “x”)
+- for multiplication ' * '
-/ for division
+- for division ' / '
-() for parenthesis
+- for parenthesis ' ( ' ' ) '